 3. Faithful Witness with World Religions

 I have taught the World Religions course at Redeemer for for 13 years now, off and on.
 My PhD from the University of Waterloo was in a program entitled “Religious Diversity in North America” and covered the gamut of world religions as they manifest on this continent, and so I bring a regional “lived religion” approach to my teaching.
-In a world where religious differences can escalate to all-out war, and in a deliberately multi-cultural country like Canada, its important to study our deep differences and find the common ground.
+In a world where religious differences can escalate to all-out war, and in a deliberately multi-cultural country like Canada, it is important to study our deep differences and find the common ground.

 One thing I impress on my students in this course is the ninth commandment: you shall not bear false witness against your neighbour.
 This cuts in two ways for the subject matter.
 In one sense, we ought not to characterize the faith of our neighbour in ways that they themselves would not find accurate.
 Granted, there are a wide diversity of adherents to say, Islam, and they have fierce disagreements among themselves.
 But we certainly ought to steer clear of caricatures and stereotypes, seeking to be “sympathetic ethnographers” who retain their own critical Christian take.